Definite and Indefinite Articles in Spanish: A Comprehensive Guide to Using Articles Like a Pro

-The only exception to son las and a las is when you’re talking about a time with the hour 1:00 as your reference.
-Why?
-Because 1 is singular!
-Therefore, naturally, you must use the singular feminine article la.
+The only exception to son las and a las is when you’re talking about the hour 1:00 because one is singular.
+So naturally, you’d use the singular feminine article la:

 Voy a llegar a la una y veinte.
 (I’ll arrive at 1:20.)

 ¡Ya es la una y cuarto!
 (It’s already a quarter past 1!)

 El partido terminó a la una menos diez.
 (The game ended at 10 to 1.)

 3. With Days of the Week

 In English, we’re used to using prepositions before saying a day of the week.
 For example:

 But in Spanish, when you want to talk about something happening on a specific day of the week, you must use a definite pronoun before the day.